 1. Dell UltraSharp U2722D — Best Overall

 The Dell U2722D is the monitor we recommend to most home office workers.
 Factory calibration out of the box (ΔE < 2), 90W USB-C that charges a modern MacBook or Dell XPS from a single cable, and a built-in KVM switch that lets one keyboard and mouse control two computers.
 It does its job without drama.
-Read our full Dell U2722D review for the detailed breakdown.

 Pros